athack-ctf/chall2025-token-of-deceit/HACKME.md

 Jester’s defenses are in place, but are they truly unbreakable?
-Can you figure out how to bypass the system’s defenses and access the restricted resources?
+Can you figure out how to bypass the system’s defenses and access the restricted resource?
 The path is through a single token, but only the cleverest will succeed.